 Patients are typically discharged within 24 hours following TEM and can resume regular eating habits.
 Adhering to a lighter schedule allows the body to rest during surgical recovery.
 Minor discomfort or a day or two of incontinence may occur, but these are temporary conditions.

-Benefits of TEM
+Benefits of Transanal Endoscopic Microsurgery

 - Precise removal of rectal tumors and polyps